sheetbase/docs_v1/introduction/getting-started.md

 Enable Apps Script API, go to <https://script.google.com/home/usersettings>, then enable the API.

-Add manage Google Apps Script from your Google Drive:
+Add and manage Google Apps Script from your Google Drive:

 `My Drive (click dropdown) > More > Connect more apps > (search for Google Apps Script) > Connect`